RVXStudio/ayon-gaffer/README.md

 #### This you need to know
 * It only works with Ayon - not OpenPype
-* It does not yet work with `ayon-core`
-* It requires changes to the OpenPype core repo (https://github.com/ynput/OpenPype/pull/6254)
+* It requires slight changes to the ayon-core (I am not entirely sure here, if you run into issues let me know)
-* For render publishing it _only_ does Deadline farm submissions
+* For render publishing it _only_ does Deadline farm submissions, no local renders

 ## A rough overview over render publishing